MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

  ![Example non-linear guide created in this workflow showing three temperature readings](media/workflow3-example-non-linear-guide.PNG "Example non-linear guide created in this workflow showing three temperature readings")

-You can count the number of times the Step ID for each response is selected to know how often a particular issue occurs.
+You can count the number of times the Step Id for each response is selected to know how often a particular issue occurs.

 ## What you’ll learn in this example

-- Find the Step ID for a response step
+- Find the Step Id for a response step

-- Export the event data for a guide to Microsoft Excel and match it to Step ID data
+- Export the event data for a guide to Microsoft Excel and match it to Step Id data

 - Set up a condition in Microsoft Power Automate to export the event data for a guide to a particular column in a Microsoft Excel spreadsheet